SeanU/w207-2_group_f/Sean_Exploration_Notes.md

   - For animals with no age specified, I set the age to the mean of all animals in the set with an age specified.
   - (It may be better to create a separate HasAge, code missing ages to 0, and interact them.)
   - Alternatively, should at least segregate by species in order to assign ages.
   - I did not normalize.
-Ages are
+Ages are in range [0,22].
 4. Whether or not it is a mix (specified by presence of either 'mix' or '/' in the breed string)
 5. Sex (Female, Male, 0 for both if NaN)
 6. Intact (0 for NaN, too).